serde-rs/serde-rs.github.io/src/codegen-stable.md

 nightly compiler; also works with nightly.

 **Disadvantages of this approach**: one-time setup cost of using a build script;
-keeping all Serde types in their own `serde_types.rs` file is annoying; the large Syntex dependency increases compilation time; rustc will show certain types of compiler errors pointing into the nasty generated code rather than to where the error really is.
+keeping all Serde types in their own `serde_types.in.rs` file is annoying; the large Syntex dependency increases compilation time; rustc will show certain types of compiler errors pointing into the nasty generated code rather than to where the error really is.